Frankfurt (Main) Hauptbahnhof: Local services

 With regard to regional traffic, Frankfurt Hbf is the main hub in the RMV network, offering connections to Koblenz, Limburg, Kassel, Nidda, Stockheim, Siegen, Fulda, Gießen, Aschaffenburg, Würzburg, Mannheim, Heidelberg, Dieburg, Eberbach, Worms and Saarbrücken with fifteen regional lines calling at the main station.

 The subterranean S-Bahn station is the most important station in the S-Bahn Rhein-Main network, used by all Frankfurt S-Bahn lines, except line S 7, which terminates at the surface station.

 Other services

 Tram connections are offered by TraffiQ, with tram lines 11 and 12 (station Hauptbahnhof/Münchener Straße), 14, 16, 17, 20, 21 and the Ebbelwei-Expreß.
 The lines U4 and U5 call at the subterranean Stadtbahn stop.

 Future expansion

 Construction of a railway tunnel with four platforms below the existing station was proposed in 2018 under the project name Fernbahntunnel Frankfurt am Main (Long-distance railway tunnel Frankfurt am Main).
-As being listed as "urgent need" in the Federal Infrastructure Plan 2030, government funding for the scheme is secured.
+As being listed as "urgent need" in the Federal Infrastructure Plan 2030, government funding for the scheme was secured.
 A study to determine feasibility of construction is expected to be completed by early 2021.

 Crime

 In 2019, the Federal Police recorded 4,787 crimes at Frankfurt Hauptbahnhof, more than at any other German train station.
-They include the murder of an eight-year-old boy on 29 July.
+This included the murder of an eight-year-old boy on 29 July.